The Amber Roth Lab

 "Management Plan for Compartment D in the Penobscot Experimental Forest"

-Current Position: Forester, Northern Research Station, US Forest Service
+Current Position: Forester, White Mountains National Forest, US Forest Service

 2019